ibm-cloud-docs/vsrx/access-gateway-details.md

 {:important: .important}
 {:download: .download}

-# Viewing Your Gateway Appliance Details
+# Viewing your Gateway Appliance details
 {: #viewing-your-gateway-appliance-details}

 {{site.data.keyword.vsrx_full}} is used to control network traffic on a VLAN that is regularly controlled by a router.
 Within the Gateway Appliance Details screen on the IBM Cloud console, you can associate, disassociate, route and bypass VLANs with a Network Gateway.